 Some States Make It Hard For Teen Moms To Get Pain Relief In Childbirth

-Nearly a decade ago, Maureen Sweeney worked at a Cleveland-area hospital during nursing school, completing her labor and delivery rotations.
+In 2011, before she became a nurse practitioner, Maureen Sweeney was working as a registered nurse in labor and delivery at a Cleveland-area hospital.
 She helped hundreds of women deliver their children, many of whom were minors in their early teens.

 That's because, in Ohio, the rate of teenage pregnancy is slightly higher than the national average.
 This year, about 23 in 1,000 teenage girls will become pregnant.

-Note: An earlier version of this story incorrectly described Maureen Sweeney as a nursing student when she first encountered the pregnant teen who wanted an epidural and couldn't get one.
-Sweeney was actually an RN at the time.